AlexanderMeynik/data_deduplication_service/README.md

 [source](https://stackoverflow.com/questions/56824788/how-to-connect-to-windows-postgres-database-from-wsl)

-WSL2 assigns IP address to the Windows host dynamically and the IP addresses can change without even rebooting Windows ( see Notes below).
+WSL2 assigns IP address to the Windows host_def dynamically and the IP addresses can change without even rebooting Windows ( see Notes below).
 So to reliably connect we'll need to:

 1. Allow Windows and Postgres to accept connections from the WSL2 IP address range (not allowed by default)
-2. From WSL2, determine the Windows/Postgresql host's IP address (which is dynamic) when connecting via`psql`.
-We'll make this convenient via`.bashrc`and`alias`.
+2. From WSL2, determine the Windows/Postgresql host_def's IP address (which is dynamic) when connecting via`psql`.
+We'll
+   make this convenient via`.bashrc`and`alias`.

 Unfortunately I couldn't find the exact specification for the WSL2 IP address range.
 From several tests/reboots it